A History of Stateburg, South Carolina

 Thomas Sumter

-The city and county of Sumter bear the name of General Thomas Sumter, the "Fighting Gamecock" of the American Revolution.
-His place in U.S. history is secure as a patriot and military genius.
-General Sumter was one of the models for Mel Gibson's character in the 2000 movie, "The Patriot" (along with Francis Marion and Andrew Pickens, also from South Carolina), and his service to his country continued for the duration of his long life.
+The city and county of Sumter bear the name of Brigadier General Thomas Sumter, the "Fighting Gamecock" of the American Revolution.
+His place in U.S. history is secure as a Patriot and military genius.
+Thomas Sumter was one of the models for Mel Gibson's character in the 2000 movie, "The Patriot" (along with Francis Marion and Andrew Pickens, also from South Carolina), and his service to his country continued for the duration of his long life.

-Following the war, General Sumter continued in the service of the young nation, ultimately as a member of the United States Congress.
-He retired at age 76 to his beloved "Home House" in the High Hills of the Santee River, where he continued to actively manage his business affairs and remained a respected figure in the Statesburg community until his death in 1832 at age 98, the last surviving general of the Revolutionary War.
-General Sumter is buried in Stateburg, the adoptive hometown to which he gave so much.
+Following the war, Sumter continued in the service of the young nation, ultimately as a member of the United States Congress.
+He retired at age 76 to his beloved "Home House" in the High Hills of the Santee, where he continued to actively manage his business affairs and remained a respected figure in the Statesburg community until his death in 1832 at age 98, the last surviving general of the Revolutionary War.
+Thomas Sumter is buried in Stateburg, the adoptive hometown to which he gave so much.

 When the state capital was moved from Charleston in 1786, Statesburg missed being elected the new capital by one vote.
 According to tradition, Statesburg was also considered as the location for the United States Military Academy, now at West Point.